Giacomo-Clerico/Game-stats_Tracker/README.md

 for linux you can just download the Release-Linux.zip from the latest release, unzip it and execute it with ./main

 ## Execute from source code
-downloade the source code and execute it with python3 main.py
+download the source code and execute it with python3 main.py

 ## Build your own
 the releases are currently made with pyinstaller, you can replicate it but keep in mind that fields.json and graphs.json are required in the same directory for it to run